In January 2020, insurers were looking forward to a year of strong growth. COVID-19 quickly took the wind out of those sails.

 - Renew your focus on digitization: One thing you do know for sure is that your operating models, channels and processes needed to be digitized yesterday.
 Insurers need to be able to move quickly from pilot projects into full-scale implementation and they need to be focused on delivering end-to-end digitization.
 Those that have not yet developed their enterprises' digital roadmap may find confidence in doing so now.

 - Build the sense of urgency: When the world is changing this quickly, insurers need to be able to keep pace.
 And that means they need to move much faster than they are today.
 While attention to compliance must remain inviolate, insurers need to stop worrying about achieving `perfection' in every outcome and instead focus on delivering 'excellence' at pace.

 - Get better at partnering: For far too long, insurers have wanted to do everything internally.
-But now they recognize they can't get where they need to be without improved speed, agility and digitization.
+But now they recognise they can't get where they need to be without improved speed, agility and digitization.
 To do that, they need help.
 And that will require insurers to become much more comfortable with partnering.

 Respond with confidence

 This pandemic has sapped the confidence out of everyone - consumers, politicians, business leaders and insurers alike.
 What will define our future growth and prosperity, however, is not the confidence we have in the future, but rather how quickly and confidently we respond to the environment we face.

 I believe insurers have good reason to be confident in the long run.
 But first, they need to find the confidence to move forward, boldly and quickly, even in the midst of uncertainty.